Madelyne Pryor: Dark Web

-Some time after, Ben Reilly, the wayward and now-vengeful clone of Peter Parker and using the alias "Chasm", feels himself being drawn to and enters Limbo and encounters Madelyne.
+Some time after, Ben Reilly, a wayward and now-vengeful clone of Peter Parker now known as Chasm, feels himself being drawn to and enters Limbo and encounters Madelyne.
 Feeling they have much in common as victimized and outcast clones who both believed their mutual progenitors had destroyed their lives, Madelyne and Ben form an alliance and plan to strike back.
 As a demonstration of their teamwork, Madelyne has a demon possess a mailbox and attack Spider-Man while she and Ben watch from afar.
 Madelyne later finds Eddie Brock (Venom) wandering in Limbo as he seeks a way back to Earth and convinces him that participating with her and Chasm will be mutually beneficial.
 Reilly's girlfriend Janine Godbe requests that she be provided the means to participate alongside Ben.
-As Janine has also been a mistreated and victimized woman for most of her life, Madelyne sympathizes with Janine and so transforms her into a new supervillain called "Hallows' Eve".
+As Janine has also been a mistreated and victimized woman for most of her life, Madelyne sympathizes with Janine and gives her magical abilities, resulting in her becoming the supervillain Hallows' Eve.

 Brock grows impatient and uncooperative with Pryor and Chasm, leading to them regressing Brock's mind back into the primitive and savage Venom of the past.
 Madelyne unleashes her demons into Manhattan, which Spider-Man and the X-Men battle against, while Chasm strikes at some of Peter's friends.
 Though the rampaging demons are just a distraction to scatter and occupy the X-Men away from their Manhattan base, at which Venom is sent to attack as an added decoy to enable Hallows' Eve to raid the base and steal a device for Madelyne.
 When Magik, Jean, Havok, and Cyclops enter Limbo to confront Madelyne, they're taken prisoner.
 Jean eventually breaks free and battles Madelyne, until Jean discovers that Maddie's plotting was all just to possess Jean's memories and experiences from the very brief time she was proxy mother to Nathan, the son that Maddie lost to Jean.
 Jean voluntarily shares all the memories with Madelyne, also revealing that she had advocated from the start that Maddie be granted a Krakoan resurrection, finally seeming to mend her last unhealed emotional wounds and making peace between them.

 Madelyne tries to end what she started and approaches Chasm and Hallows' Eve with this.
 Having not succeeded in gaining what he wanted from his vendetta on Parker, both Chasm and Eve take Maddie's abandoning of their plotting as a betrayal and usurp Madelyne's power as ruler of Limbo.
 Chasm teleports a massive tower into Manhattan and launches a massive demonic invasion.
 Madelyne then joins with the heroes to stop him.

-During the climactic battle, Madelyne reasserts her rulership over the demons as the Goblin Queen of Limbo and Chasm defeated.
+Madelyne reasserts her rulership over the demons as the Goblin Queen of Limbo and Chasm defeated.
 In the aftermath, the tower remains in place as an "Embassy of Limbo", and Madelyne seems to continue to be an ally of the X-Men and Spider-Man.
 She and Alex also rekindle their romantic relationship.